 Let’s start by looking at Short term goals.
-By nature these appear easy but our extremely hard to plan for.
-In fact, we argue that these even if you don’t have goals they will keep coming up .
-This happens as new new things keep happening in life and we rationalise them to be our goals.
+By nature, these appear easy but our extremely hard to plan for.
+In fact, we argue that even if you don’t have goals they will keep coming up.
+This happens as new new things keep happening in life and we rationalize them to be our goals.

 A few examples to illustrate this

-- You have a great iPhone 7 and Apple launches a iPhone X, which is outstandingly brilliant.
+- You have a great iPhone 7 and Apple launches an iPhone X, which is outstandingly brilliant.
 To top it HDFC Bank and others start giving great discounts.

 Now you suddenly have a goal to buy the phone on launch which didn’t exist yesterday.

-- You wanted a holiday later in the year, but your best friends wedding has been fixed and now pre-wedding party has to be done in Goal.
+- You wanted a holiday later in the year, but your best friend’s wedding has been fixed and now the pre-wedding party has to be done in Goal.
 Going to Goa is a goal now

 The point we are trying to make is that the environment we live in things will keep changing and new things to do will keep coming up.
 And as you can see from the example above they are incredibly hard to plan for.